gregmoreno/manager-playbook/on-call-process.md

 ## Operating Principles

 - At any given time at least 1 engineer is responsible for attending exceptional issues.
-- The engineer should remain contactable for the duration of the oncall shift.
+- The engineer should remain contactable for the duration of the on-call shift.
 - The on-call engineer should mitigate the impact of the issue whatever means necessary including shortcut solutions that will not solve the problem in the long term.
 - If the on-call engineer cannot resolve the issue or does not acknowledge the alert, there is an escalation system whereby other engineers become involved.
 - The on-call engineer is responsible for all communication and coordination regardless if the issue was escalated to other engineers.
 - After the issue is managed, follow-up work should be done during normal business hours - root cause analysis, postmortems, and working on long-term solutions.

-## OnCall Calendar
+## On-Call Calendar

-- An engineer is oncall for one week at a time.
+- An engineer is on-call for one week at a time.
-- Each engineer should have at least 2 weeks between oncall shifts to work on projects on normal hours.
+- Each engineer should have at least 2 weeks between on-call shifts to work on projects on normal hours.

-## OnCall Readiness
+## On-Call Readiness

-The oncall engineer should check the following during normal business hours:
+The on-call engineer should check the following during normal business hours:

 - Check access to resources - e.g. logins, VPNs
 - Check laptop/charger, phone are ready (especially if remote)
 - Check access to playbooks.

-## Being OnCall
+## Being On-Call

 - Once alerted, acknowledge the alert so it will not escalate.
 - Triage → Coordinate → Mitigate → Resolve → Followup